La’o Hamutuk

 In December 2022, Woodside executives said they were open to considering a pipeline from Sunrise to Timor-Leste, although TimorGAP called Woodside a bully and President Ramos-Horta urged them to continue to consider the TLNG option.
 As electoral timetable neared, the Minister of Petroleum tried to reduce partisan tensions by involving Xanana Gusmão.
 Journalist Hamish McDonald put the Sunrise issue in context.

 In mid-January 2023, partisan politics re-emerged with accusations that the government had dropped the ball on Sunrise negotiations.
 However, on 6 February, a press release from the Sunrise Joint Venture, which received wide media coverage, announced that the JV would "undertake a concept selection process" for Sunrise, including "valuation of which option provides the most meaningful benefit for the people of Timor-Leste."
-Ramos-Horta recommended against making commitments, given that a new government may be elected soon, and Taur Matan Ruak embarked on his first trip to Australia since becoming Prime Minister five years ago.
+Ramos-Horta recommended against making commitments, given that a new government would be elected soon, and Taur Matan Ruak embarked on his first trip to Australia since becoming Prime Minister five years ago.

 Greater Sunrise